FraunhoferIOSB/EDC-Extension-for-AAS/extensions/common/aas-lib/README.md

 # AAS Library Extension

-This extension provides common AAS-specific elements such as AasDataAddress.
+This module provides common AAS-specific elements such as AasDataAddress.

 ## Configuration